Toyota GR Supra review - design

 Traditional sports car proportions paired with unique design elements

 Whatever Toyota has or hasn’t changed under the skin, the Supra’s skin itself is every bit a Toyota design, and an original one at that.
-There’s little here to visually connect the Supra to Toyota’s other sports car, the GT86, and beyond a slightly bulbous nose that Toyota has applied recently to other models in the range, the design is entirely fresh.
+There’s little here to visually connect the Supra to Toyota’s other models, beyond a slightly bulbous nose that has been applied recently to other models in the range, making the design entirely fresh.

 It has proper front-engined, rear-drive proportions anyway, and while it might share its platform with the current BMW Z4, it’s the first-generation Z4 Coupe that comes to mind in the long bonnet and short cabin.
 It looks squat and wide, too, which is rarely a bad thing for sports coupes.

 Fundamentally, all Supras in the UK look the same, save for the wheel designs.
 Despite helping out with the ride, the 2.0’s smaller 18-inch units can look a little under-wheeled compared to the 19-inch design on the 3.0, which not only look more dramatic with their twisted spokes and chrome inserts, but also accentuate the aggressive offset dialled in by Toyota.

 New 2022 3.0 models in both manual and automatic forms pick up a set of less glamorous, but lighter forged 19-inch units with a design that’s not dissimilar to that of the Enkei units found on the GR Yaris.
 Order right now and you’ll be limited to either non-metallic red or yellow hues, or just two metallics – black and white – but there are two more colours coming with the 2022 update.